-Note: Again, lots of studies have been done and many more are ongoing.
+Note: Again, lots of studies have been done, and many more are ongoing.

 As this video shows, coffee is drunk all around the world in one form or another!
 Really, how bad can it be?

 Sorry people, I still miss my coffee!
-I can’t believe I haven’t broken down yet – we were even in a really nice café yesterday; I drooled, but I didn’t have any.
-I am not sure how long this will last and I am trying to determine if there have been any benefits or if this is just an ‘experiment’ that needs to be stopped!
+I can’t believe I haven’t broken down yet.
+We were even in a really nice café yesterday; I drooled, but I didn’t have any.
+I am not sure how long this will last, and I am trying to determine if there have been any benefits or if this is just an ‘experiment’ that needs to be stopped!

 The one thing I do notice is that when I drank coffee, it sustained me while working until I forced myself to make my breakfast smoothie.
-Now, I consciously realize I don’t have coffee in front of me and go make myself the smoothie or a bowl of oatmeal.
+Now, I consciously realize I don’t have coffee in front of me and go make myself a smoothie or a bowl of oatmeal.
 This is probably a good thing!

-Note: Hubby has not once said, “Gee I really miss coffee!”
+Note: Hubby has not once said, “Gee, I really miss coffee!”
 What?
 How can he not miss coffee?
-Here’s the kicker: HE is drinking much more water, riding his bike further every day and seems happier (Coincidence?
-You tell me!)
+Here’s the kicker: He is drinking much more water, riding his bike further every day, and seems happier (coincidence?)
+You tell me!

 Maybe I will give it a little longer.
 After all, three weeks isn’t that long, right?
 Perhaps I will continue my quest to find something satisfying that will replace my morning coffee or keep searching for those elusive lemons.
 Wish me luck!